Mohonk Preserve Membership Levels and Rates Update

 - Five Individual memberships

 We understand that no single structure will work perfectly for everyone.
 With more than 10,000 members, some compromise is unavoidable.
 Our staff and board reviewed many options and looked at peer organizations for comparison.
 The previous system had more than 20 membership types, which made database management, reporting, and customer service unnecessarily complex.
-Streamlining the structure helps us operate more efficiently and sustainably
+Streamlining the structure helps us serve our members more efficiently and sustainably.

 Can I leave an empty slot on my membership for a guest?